tcolar/pubg_mobile/recoil.md

 ### Methodology

-To get a good idea of the spray pattern, I'm shooting the guns at very short range (~6m ?) into a box hat has a grid pattern on it (training range)
+To get a good idea of the spray pattern, I'm shooting the weapons at very short range (~6m ?) into a box that has a grid pattern on it (training range)

 ![](spray/location.PNG)

 A few notes:

 - I picked this location because it's easy to square up against the two short boxes
-- It's also close by all the weapons and attachments
+- It's also close to all the weapons and attachments
 - The tall box I fire into, has a grid pattern, and is roughly the size of a player, a bit taller and wider.
 - I don't use any attachments of any kind (other than a red dot)
-- This is just one sample, recoil is semi random, still it gives a good signal.
+- This is just one sample, recoil is semi random, still it gives a good signal
 - For DMR's I spam them as fast as I can
 - For auto weapons I unload a full mag (even though in real life you may not)